 - Your child turns 18 years of age.
-If your child is still attending high school when he or she turns 18, you are obligated to pay child support until the child graduates from high school or turns 19, whichever happens first.
+If your child is still attending high school when they turn 18, you are obligated to pay child support until the child graduates from high school or turns 19, whichever happens first.

-- Your minor child lives on his or her own (and has been legally emancipated by the court), joins the military or gets married.
+- Your minor child lives on their own (and has been legally emancipated by the court), joins the military or gets married.

 - There has been a legal change of custody and the child no longer lives with the other parent or has moved in with you.

 - You have married and moved in with the custodial parent.